"

 6 22.3% 16.8%

-This is a bar graph that matches the supplied data.
-The x-axis shows Park City voting districts, and the y-axis shows the percentages of the registered voter population.
+A bar graph that matches the supplied data.
+The x-axis shows Park City voting districts, and the y-axis shows percentages of the registered voter population.

 A stem-and-leaf plot is a way to plot data and look at the distribution.
 In a stem-and-leaf plot, all data values within a class are visible.
 The advantage in a stem-and-leaf plot is that all values are listed, unlike a histogram, which gives classes of data values.
 A line graph is often used to represent a set of data values in which a quantity varies with time.
 These graphs are useful for finding trends.
 That is, finding a general pattern in data sets including temperature, sales, employment, company profit or cost over a period of time.
 A bar graph is a chart that uses either horizontal or vertical bars to show comparisons among categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a discrete value.
 Some bar graphs present bars clustered in groups of more than one (grouped bar graphs), and others show the bars divided into subparts to show cumulative effect (stacked bar graphs).
 Bar graphs are especially useful when categorical data is being used.